 In Queensland, many agents and lessors are members of TICA.
-If you are listed on TICA you can complete the Access Request to Personal Information form www.tica.com.au to request a copy of your database listing.
+TICA does not have an enquiry phone number or email address for tenants.
+If you are listed on TICA and need to get a copy of your listing, you will need to complete the Access Request to Personal Information form found on the TICA website at www.tica.com.au and then send it to TICA via post.
+You should include either a stamped self-addressed envelope or your email address.